chhartmann/zephyr/README.rst

 * Telnet is not working with windows telnet.
 Only linux telnet is working at the moment.
 * When a telnet connection is interrupted during logging the system crashes.
 When telnet connection is closed with '^]', everything is fine.
 * Memory leak / crash when flooding with parallel http requests.
+* Only one webserver thread can be used at the moment.
+When multiple threads are configured, the system crashes.

 Building and Running